QuantuCodes/QuantuCodes/README.md

 I'm Alfie, a Computer Science student at King's College London (KCL) currently working towards an MSci in Computer Science.

 I'm interested mainly in software development/engineering, problem solving, and building projects that are genuinely useful (even if only to 1 person).
-I'm also interested in Cybersecurity.
+I'm also interested in Cybersecurity, and like to participate in CTFs every so often.

 ### 💻 What I'm currently working on:
 - Studying for my degree